Sahe20/alx-listing-app/README.md

 ## 🏠 Project Overview

-The **ALX Listing App** is a responsive Airbnb-style listing page developed as part of the ALX ProDev program.
-It is built using **Next.js**, **TypeScript**, and **Tailwind CSS**, with a focus on modern frontend architecture, reusable components, and a clean, scalable codebase.
+The **ALX Listing App** will be a responsive Airbnb-style listing page that would be developed as part of my ALX ProDev program.
+I will build it using **Next.js**, **TypeScript**, and **Tailwind CSS**, with a focus on modern frontend architecture, reusable components, and a clean, scalable codebase.

-The goal of this project is to provide a solid foundation for real-world applications by implementing a clone of an Airbnb listing interface, including cards, filtering, and responsive design features.
+The goal of this project is to establish a solid foundation for real-world applications by implementing a clone of an Airbnb listing interface, including cards, filtering, and responsive design features.

 ---